 For Genetic Counsellor Awareness Day (Thursday 9 November) we caught up with two Genetic Counsellors at a couple of our partner NHS Trusts to discuss their role, the impact on patients and families and some of the reasons they find their roles so rewarding.

-Marie-Anne (Maz) O’Reilly initially trained in immunology and molecular genetics research laboratories before realising that she really wanted to work directly with patients.
-After studying for an MSc in Genetic Counselling at Manchester she joined the Genetic Counselling service at Nottingham University Hospitals NHS Trust in 2009 where she is now Lead Genetic Counsellor.
+Marie-Anne (Maz) O’Reilly trained in immunology and molecular genetics research laboratories before realising that she wanted to work directly with patients.
+After studying for an MSc in Genetic Counselling at Manchester she joined the Genetic Counselling service at Nottingham University Hospitals NHS Trust in 2009, where she is now Lead Genetic Counsellor.

 Let’s start with the basics.
 What is Genetic Counselling?

 Izzy: For me it's supporting individuals and families through genetic testing or genetic diagnosis, including the results and any management that might come with that genetic condition.
 And also thinking about the wider family as well who there may be implications for.

 Maz: It's also about supporting patients to make informed choices in a non-directive way.
 So, for example, in pregnancy, if a couple (with a pregnancy at risk) decide that they do not want to test or intervene, then we may still help to make this safer by putting a new-born alert in place for their baby.
 Equally we support them if they want to consider alternative reproductive options.

 Why is genetic counselling important in this era of increasing genomic medicine?